polyphene/docs.holium.org/docs/get-started/setting-up.md

    Installed package `holium-cli v1.0.0-alpha`
 ```

-Then to procede in the tutorial we will have the need of two version control tools.
+Then to proceed in the tutorial we will have the need of two version control tools.

 The first one is [Git](https://git-scm.com/).
 It will prove useful to version our Holium project and the different pipeline
 we build in it.
 You can find about installation procedure on [their dedicated page](https://git-scm.com/book/fr/v2/D%C3%A9marrage-rapide-Installation-de-Git).